Leading the way.

 Dr. Johan Baeck is an experienced industry clinician with deep expertise in oncology clinical development.
 Dr Baeck’s focus over the last years has been on the development of novel therapeutic approaches in oncology, specializing in small molecules, immunotherapy and biologic agents for the treatment of solid tumors and hematologic malignancies.

-Dr. Baeck has held roles of increasing leadership responsibility at several large (such as Novartis and Abbott) as well as smaller biotech companies in commercial, clinical development and medical affairs roles.
 Prior to joining Promontory Therapeutics, Dr. Baeck served as Senior Vice President of Clinical Development and Medical Affairs at Jounce Therapeutics.

 Dr. Baeck completed his Medical Degree in Leuven, Belgium and was a practicing physician in Belgium before transitioning to the pharmaceutical industry.